Next Unit of Computing: Kaby Lake-U (Baby Canyon)

 Intel seventh generation NUC models, codenamed Baby Canyon, are based on their Kaby Lake-U processors.
 They were launched in Q1/2017 and Q2/2017.

 Kaby Lake-U (Dawson Canyon)

 A refresh of the seventh generation NUC models, codenamed Dawson Canyon, saw a replacement of the USB 3.1 Type-C port with a second HDMI 2.0a port.
 This refresh also updated the CPU's in the i5 models while still using Kaby Lake-U processors, and the i7 models to Kaby Lake-R processors.
 The i3 models saw no change in the CPU.
 Intel Optane M.2 support remains, but no models with a preinstalled module were released.
 M.2 support was updated from a single 22×42/80 slot to dual 22×30 (key E) and 22×80 (key M) slots.
 They were launched in Q2/2017.

 Kaby Lake-R (Dawson Canyon)

 They were launched in Q1/2018.

+Dawson Canyon Fanless (Kaby Lake)

+A Fanless chassis was designed by Simply NUC, Inc. of Round Rock, Texas for the Dawson Canyon motherboards.

+This fanless version of the product was marketed as "Porcoolpine™" They were launched in Q2/2018.

+The non-vPro Core i3, along with the vPro Core i5 and i7 were supported.